 Sparkling wines are best with all fried seafood.
 A bubbling Toso Brut from Argentina will cut through weighty foods like tempura and beer battered fish.
 Light and refreshing, it offers aromas of lemon and apple.
 Shrimp dishes, whether steamed, grilled, sautéed or in a cocktail go very nicely with a Spanish dry Fino Sherry.

 Now don’t forget to pick up your seafood from LobsterAnywhere.com.
 For over ten years, this online lobster company has shipped premium live lobster, and sensationally fresh seafood to just about anywhere in the USA.
-Whether you are craving a lobster dinner for two or looking for the perfect business or personal gift, you can trust LobsterAnywhere.com to delivery the best tasting seafood fresh to your door.
+Whether you are looking for a wine pairing with lobster tail, craving a lobster dinner for two, or looking for the perfect business or personal gift, you can trust LobsterAnywhere.com to delivery the best tasting seafood fresh to your door.